+His eyes flashed up for a moment before he made a soft grunting noise.
 “Don’t worry about money, Lady Lurkuklan.
 Mardas will cover your room.
 I will make sure the rest of your night is well taken care of.”
 At Kanéko’s blank look, he explained himself, “Any and all other services you wish from the Boar Hunt Inn for this visit.
 Don’t hesitate to ask.
 No charge.”

 “Mardas trades with Rock River twice a year in iron and brass.
 He makes about a third of his—”

 “No, no,” interrupted Kanéko, “why are you,” she pointed at Falkin’s chest, “doing this?”

 Falkin smiled and gave a short bow.
 “You are as astute as your grandfather.”
 He chuckled.
 “Your family has enjoyed the famed hospitality of the inn many, many times.
 Your father has been very good for my business and a loyal patron of my inn.
 One could say his crowds have made an excellent investment in my inn.
 I wish to extend that same hospitality to you in hopes that you will grace the inn frequently during your, no doubt in my mind, illustrious life.”
 He held out his hands in apology.
 “Though, Lady Lurkuklan, my offer of gratis will not be a frequent occurrence.
 You have to understand, I do run a business and nobles such as your self will be expensive when someone is paying the bill.”

 “So,” Kanéko said warily, “you are giving me a taste of the good life in hopes I spend my father’s money here later?”